stevenmoraleszeta/demeter-prototype/README.md

 1. Navigate to `/profile` to view developer information
 2. Learn more about the project creator and their background

+### Language Selection

+1. The application automatically detects your browser language
+2. Language preference is saved in localStorage
+3. Currently supports English (en) and Spanish (es)
+4. Language can be changed through the navigation interface

 ---

 ## 🚢 Deployment